On Primes of Ordinary and Hodge-Witt Reduction: Primes of non Hodge-Witt reduction

 \begin{proposition}[Joshi-Rajan] Let $X/K$ be a smooth projective variety over a number field $K$.
 Then there exists an integer $N$ such that for all primes $\wp$ in $K$ lying over any rational prime $p\geq N$, the following dichotomy holds \begin{enumerate} \item either for all $i,j\geq 0$, the Hodge-Witt groups are free $W$-modules (of finite type), or \item there is some pair $i,j$ such that $H^i(X_\wp,W\Omega_{X_\wp})$ has infinite torsion. \end{enumerate} \end{proposition}

-\begin{proof} Choose a finite set of primes $S$ of $K$, such that $X$ has a proper, regular model over $\Spec(\O_{K,S})$, where $\O_{K,S}$ denotes the ring of $S$-integers in $K$.
+\begin{proof} Choose a finite set of primes $S$ of $K$, such that $X$ has a proper, flat model over $\Spec(\O_{K,S})$, where $\O_{K,S}$ denotes the ring of $S$-integers in $K$.
 Choose $N$ large enough so that for any prime $\wp$ lying over a rational prime $p>N $, we have $\wp \not\in S $, and all the crystalline cohomology groups of $X_\wp$ are torsion-free.
-We note that this choice of $N$ may depend on the choice of a regular proper model for $X$ over $\Spec(\O_{K,S})$.
-If $\wp$ is such that $H^i(X_\wp,W\Omega^j_{X_\wp})$ are all finite type, then by the degeneration of the slope spectral sequence at the $E_1$-stage by Bloch-Nygaard (see Theorem~3.7 of \cite{illusie79b}), and the fact that the crystalline cohomology groups are torsion free, it follows that the Hodge-Witt groups are free as well.
+We note that this choice of $N$ may depend on the choice of the model for $X$ over $\Spec(\O_{K,S})$.
+If $\wp$ is such that $H^i(X_\wp,W\Omega^j_{X_\wp})$ are all finite type, then by the degeneration of the slope spectral sequence at the $E_1$-stage by \cite[Theorem~3.7]{illusie79b}, and the fact that the crystalline cohomology groups are torsion free, it follows that the Hodge-Witt groups are free as well.
 If, on the other hand, some Hodge-Witt group of $X_\wp$ is not of finite type over $W$, then we are in the second case. \end{proof}

 \begin{question}[Joshi-Rajan] Let $X/K$ be a smooth projective variety over a number field.
 When does there exist an infinite set of primes of $K$ such that the Hodge-Witt cohomology groups of the reduction $X_\wp$ at $\wp$ are not Hodge-Witt? \end{question}